 The purpose of this initiative is to disseminate important crime and fire prevention information to the residents of Naperville and to encourage citizen action regarding crime and fire prevention strategies.
 Both departments firmly believe that citizens are the number one defense against fire and crime and want to spread the word that residents need to “Prepare, Practice and Prevent” in order to keep their families safe.

-The Public Safety Open House will be held on Naperville’s Public Safety Campus located near 1350 Aurora Avenue on Saturday, October 11 starting at 11 a.m. and running until 3 p.m.
-This must-see event will include a variety of activities including an auto extrication and simulated DUI arrest along with a helicopter exercise, K-9 demonstration, taser demonstration and a flashover fire demonstration.
+The Public Safety Open House (PDF) will be held on Naperville’s Public Safety Campus located at 1380 Aurora Ave.
+This must-see event will include a variety of activities including an auto extrication and simulated DUI arrest along with a helicopter exercise, K-9 demonstration, S.W.A.T. demonstration by the NPD's Special Response Team (SRT), a firefighter and police gear fashion show and a flashover fire demonstration.

 Old favorites such as the evidence collection demonstration of fingerprint lifting, fire extinguisher training and visits by Sparky the Fire Dog and McGruff the Crime Dog will also be back.